For registrants in all jurisdictions of Canada

 For registrants in Ontario – additional information

-The filing deadlines for specified filings to be made by registrants with the OSC under OSC Rule 13-502 Fees, OSC Rule 13-503 Commodity Futures Act (Fees) and under certain other specified Ontario instruments have been extended by 45 days after the applicable filing deadline.
-This relief, in Ontario, is provided in OSC Instrument 31-510 as above.
+The filing deadlines for specified filings to be made by registrants with the OSC under OSC Rule 13-502 Fees, OSC Rule 13-503 Commodity Futures Act (Fees) and under certain other specified Ontario instruments have been extended by 45 days or 60 days (depending on the time period) after the applicable filing deadline.
+This relief, in Ontario, is provided in OSC Instrument 31-510 and OSC Instrument 31-513 as above.

 In addition, the OSC has announced the following operational changes:

-- The Risk Assessment Questionnaire which was to be sent out for responses in April 2020 has been postponed indefinitely
+- The Risk Assessment Questionnaire which was to be sent out for responses in April 2020 has been postponed, but is expected to be sent out in June.
+Responses will be requested within 45 days.

 - Normal-course registration and compliance activities will continue, but the OSC will be flexible with respect to deadlines for information

 - All in-person outreach sessions are cancelled (Registrant Outreach, OSC LaunchPad and OSC in the Community).
-This includes scheduled webinars.
+The OSC is proceeding with registrant outreach webinars with the first one scheduled for June 10.

 - In-person consultations will proceed via conference calls

-- No in-person hearings will be held at least until April 30, 2020.
+- No in-person hearings will be held until further notice.

 For investment funds